Harmonized Governance Tools for Data Sharing

 Access to and sharing of clinical research data are essential for the advancement of science.
 Over the last 5 years, the movement towards publicly and privately-funded research data to be openly available has markedly increased.
 Data sharing allows sponsors and investigators to honor the essential contributions and volunteerism of clinical trial participants, to ensure reproducibility, and to enable the maximal use of data by the research community.

-In 2014, the MRCT Center, with partners, performed a retrospective analysis of data sharing language in informed consent forms and subsequently published draft Data Contributor Agreement and Informed Consent templates.
-This was followed in 2017 by a partnership with the Patient-Centered Outcomes Research Institute (PCORI) Open Science Pilot Project, during which the MRCT Center developed and will disseminate three governance tools:
+In 2014, the MRCT Center, along with several partners, performed a retrospective analysis of data sharing language in informed consent forms.
+Subsequently, the MRCT Center published draft Data Contributor Agreement and Informed Consent Form templates.
+In 2017, the MRCT Center undertook efforts to develop a roadmap for harmonizing standards of data anonymization with the European Medicines Agency (EMA).
+We continued and expanded in 2017/2018 in partnership with the Patient-Centered Outcomes Research Institute (PCORI).
+Together with the PCORI Open Science Pilot Project, the MRCT Center developed three harmonized governance tools for data sharing, which will be broadly disseminated:

 - Data Contributor Agreement (DCA) Template: The DCA template clarifies data contributor responsibilities, institutional safeguards, and requirements for the deposition of data in a data repository.